Doggie daycare saved my life, thanks to a chance meeting in an unofficial off-leash field.

 - Price – Obviously, you can afford what you can afford.
 But sometimes daycares are cheaper because they allow more dogs into the space and cut staffing costs.
 Brand name doesn’t always guarantee reliability – often smaller individually-run local operations are more invested in the safety of your dog, than a corporate quarterly expectation.

 - Overnight Boarding – A perk of an operation that offers over-night boarding services is clearly when you do have to board your dog, they are already familiar with the environment and have a positive (hopefully) association with being there.

-Is it every too late to socialize a dog?
+Is it ever too late to socialize a dog?